 The High Line is a wonderful urban park that thousands of tourists and New Yorkers enjoy every day.
 Major supporters like Diane von Furstenburg, Barry Diller, and many other Friends of the High Line gave the money to transform an elevated train railway unused since the early 20th-century into an ideal 21st-century park for strolling in a beautifully landscaped park setting.

-The High Line overlooks the Hudson River, the West Side piers, and the Meat Market.
+The High Line overlooks the Hudson River, the West Side piers, and the Meat Market and now Little Island, a new outdoor park jutting out into the Hudson River.
 You can see the Statue of Liberty in the distance and across the river to Hoboken, New Jersey.
 The garden landscaping and foliage changes with the seasons, making it popular all year round.
 In warm weather, people are perched on the built-in seating watching the children playing barefoot in the water works.
 We love the friendly bistro-style pub Terroir in the summer months.
 This outdoor bar near the 16th Street entrance has communal tables, and is a great perch for catching the sunset over the Hudson River while enjoying a glass of wine or a craft beer, and simple, satisfying bar food.

 Architecture buffs walk north to see stunning new statement structures by Frank Gehry, Zaha Hadid, and many more of the world’s most sought after architects.
 These new buildings represent some of the most expensive apartment living in the city.
 See the link at the end of this post to identify more of the buildings, old and new, you will encounter on a High Line walk.